codemagic-ci-cd/codemagic-docs/content/billing/billing.md

 ## Enabling billing

-Billing can be enabled in **User settings** for your personal account and in **team settings** for a team.
+Billing can be enabled in **User settings** for your personal account and in **team settings** for a team, or on the Billing page that is accessible from the left navigation bar.

-In settings, click **Enable billing** on the right sidebar.
-You will be asked for credit card information, or you can select an existing credit card if you have already registered one in Codemagic.
+On clicking **Enable billing**, you will be asked to enter credit card information or offered the option to select an existing credit card if you have had billing enabled previously.
 To finish, click **Confirm and enable billing**.

-After billing is enabled, billing information (amount due, next payment date and billing history) will be visible on the right of the page.
-You will be charged monthly based on your usage of the paid features.
+When billing is enabled, you will be charged monthly based on usage.

+## Managing billing and updating billing details

+To manage billing for your team or personal account, navigate to the Billing page and select the team or account.

+When billing has been enabled, you will see the current usage, the due amount and the next payment date.
+This is also where you can download the invoices for previous billing periods.

-## Updating billing details
+### Updating billing details

-Once you have enabled billing, you can click **Update billing details** on the right sidebar in team or user settings to change the billing information or add additional details, such as company name, billing email, address and tax ID.
+Click on **Update billing details** to change the billing information or add additional details, such as company name, billing email, address and tax ID.

-## Disabling billing
+### Disabling billing

-To disable billing, click on the **Disable billing** button in the **Danger zone**.
+To disable billing, click **Disable billing** in the Billing details section.
 On disabling billing, you will be immediately charged for the used paid features.